Oaks, Pennsylvania: Attractions

 Public attractions in Oaks include the 107 acre Lower Perkiomen Valley Park, Schuylkill River Trail, and the Perkiomen Trail.
-The private West Collection of artwork is open to the public at the headquarters of SEI Corporation, and Oaks is now home to the Greater Philadelphia Expo Center.
+The private West Collection of artwork is open to the public at the headquarters of SEI Investments, and Oaks is now home to the Greater Philadelphia Expo Center.
 It is also home to Arnold's Family Fun Center, the region's largest indoor entertainment center.
 Another attraction is the American Treasure Tour.
 The ZIP code is 19456.

 Sports

 Oaks was the home of the Valley Forge Freedom of the Mid-Atlantic Hockey League.
 The Philadelphia Hawks of the United States Australian Football League plays its home games at Lower Perkiomen Valley Park.